mjgilfus/JPFP2/README.md

 ### The tools

 For this project, you must use Express to handle HTTP requests and Sequelize to interface with your database.
 Likewise, you must use React, Redux and React-Redux on the front-end.
-This means that all important state (i.e. students and users) must be managed by the Redux store (unimportant state, like form data, may be managed by stateful React components).
-Components that display student/campus data should therefore be connected to the Redux store.
+This means that all important state (i.e. users and tasks) must be managed by the Redux store.
+Unimportant state, like form data, may be managed by stateful React components.
+Components that display user/task data should therefore be connected to the Redux store.

 - other client side libraries you will need
 - redux